rweigel/stats/hw.md

 Suppose we want to know the probability that after three strikes, the cylinder is one step the right of its initial position using a simulation (we will cover an exact answer later).

-We could do an experiment where we randomly select values of $-1$ or $1$ with equal probability using `random.choice([-1, 1])` three times.
+We could do an experiment where we randomly select values of $-1$ or $1$ with equal probability using `random.choice([-1, 1])` three times (`np.random.choice()` can also be used for efficiency).
 A result could be `[-1, 1, -1]`.
 The final position after these steps is `sum([-1, 1, -1]) = 1`.
 To compute the probability that the final position is $1$, we can repeat this experiment many times and count the number of times the final position is $1$.

 1. How many possible step configurations are possible?
 That is, what is the sample space of the experiment of taking three steps to right or left, with equal probability for each direction?
-2. Write a Python program to compute the probability that the cylinder is one step to the right of its initial position.
+2. Write a program for a simulation that gives an estimate the probability that the cylinder is one step to the right of its initial position after three steps.

 %3.
 What is the general formula for the probability that the cylinder is $k$ steps away from its initial position after $N$ steps?